gremlin-art/nim2_ide/README.md

   * One nimsuggest per project

-    Efficiently share _nimsuggest_ in a project and among sub-directories.
+    Efficiently share _nimsuggest_ in a project and its directory tree.

   * Advanced features - using **nimsuggest**
     - Project aware